2000 Utah State Aggies football team

 The 2000 Utah State Aggies football team represented Utah State University in the 2000 NCAA Division I-A football season as a member of the Big West Conference.
 The Aggies were led by first-year head coach Mick Dennehy.
 The Aggies played their home games at Romney Stadium in Logan, Utah.
 Utah State finished with a 5–6 record.

+Junior running back Emmett White led the country with an average of 238.9 all-purpose yards per game; his average was also the sixth highest in NCAA history at that time.
+On November 4, 2000, in a victory over New Mexico State, White also broke an NCAA single-game record with 578 all-purpose yards and also set a new Utah State single-game record with 332 rushing yards.